stormpath/express-stormpath/docs/source/configure_angular.rst

       'stormpath.templates'
     ])

-Configure the UI Router integration
+Configure the UI Router Integration
 ===================================

 You're going to get the best bang for your buck if you use the